-What are my qualifications?
+What are her qualifications?

 I earned my Master of Science in Oriental Medicine from the Institute for Clinical Acupuncture and Oriental Medicine (ICAOM) in Honolulu, Hawaii, and I have been licensed in Washington State since January 2023.